cessda/cessda.guidelines.public/platform/rate-limiting-with-haproxy.md

 See [HAProxy's documentation on application-layer DDOS protection](https://www.haproxy.com/blog/application-layer-ddos-attack-protection-with-haproxy/).

-This limits the rate that an IP can access the API of CVS to 10 requests per second
+This limits the rate that an IP address can access the API of CVS to 10 requests per second

 ```haproxy
 acl api url_beg /v1/